jordaniza/ambos-app/README.md

 Biconomy Paymasters are a bit tricky to test as they require the API.
 I recommend building the transactions on a network fork using hardhat, and then porting the JS code across.

+Aave and Biconomy use different testing tokens, which makes reconciling the two a bit of a challenge.
+The same for the 0x API, which doesn't have test endpoints that work well with the other two.
+In general, try and test component parts in isolation - it may be that small value transactions on live are the only real option to test everything together at this stage.

 ## Deployment

 Currently, Ambos is single chain, but can be deployed on multiple chains.
 When deploying for a new chain, ensure a few things: